Merkel touts media's 'great responsibility' amid coronavirus pandemic | DW | 07.07.2020

 Germany's chancellor said the virus has presented Europe with new challenges, particularly regarding the flow of information.
 She also called for greater access to reliable media during a videoconference with EU leaders.

-German Chancellor Angela Merkel touted the importance of the role of media and reliable information during the coronavirus pandemic, at a digital conference on EU media policy on Tuesday.
+Chancellor Angela Merkel touted the importance of media and reliable information during the coronavirus pandemic, at a digital conference on EU media policy on Tuesday held as part of Germany's role in taking over the rotating presidency of the Council of the European Union.
+The EU's vice president for values and transparency, Vera Jourova, participated in the conference, along with German Media Minister Monika Grütters.

 The pandemic has presented Europe and the media with new challenges, she said.